chriswalz/chriswalz.com/content/posts/tesla-an-in-depth-analysis.md

 # Setting the Scene

 Tesla is one of the most divisive stocks since it went public in 2010.
 Presently, Teslas stock is one of the most highly traded stocks with an average volume of 11 million trades everyday.
-It is currently sitting at $190 nearly half of what it was five months ago when Elon famously announced:
+It is currently sitting at $190 nearly half of what it was five months ago when Elon Musk famously announced:

 {{< tweet 1026872652290379776 >}}